 - Santa Maria della Vittoria on Churches of Rome Wiki.

 His mother was Louise Juliana of Nassau, daughter of William the Silent.
-His second cousins were the stadholders and half-brothers Maurice and Frederick Henry, sons of the same William the Silent.
+His uncles were the stadholders and half-brothers Maurice and Frederick Henry, sons of the same William the Silent.